-The pair of Samsung’s new Chromebooks are pretty impressive.
+The new pair of Samsung’s new Chromebooks is pretty impressive.

 They’ve never really been in the spotlight for advertising, other than word-of-mouth or those random “laptop by Google” ads you see on YouTube.

 However, Samsung’s new ad for their laptops changes this train of thought.
 Completely.

 They advertise their new laptops as something that does it all, but in a simple, elegant fashion- almost on par with Apple commercials.

 You can tell they’ve spared no expensive and really went all out to push their product: